 Hopelessness about the future: As the world, they know, collapses, there may be hopelessness and helplessness about the relationship.

 Although not all partners hurt by an affair will develop PTSD reactions, many will experience grief and depression.
 Partners who have been betrayed may become obsessed with the affair's details, feel powerless with their emotions, and need therapeutic assistance at such times.
-It is important to note that these reactions are normal responses and can benefit from couple therapy.
+It is important to note that these reactions are normal responses and can benefit from marriage counselling and couples therapy.

 Affair Treatment Framework